 Our strategic research planning ensures a collaborative, transparent, and highly coordinated research program that delivers the data and information that Agency program and regional offices need, while also providing a suite of innovative models, interactive dashboards, tools, and other resources that help states, local communities, and other partners protect their environment, safeguard public health, and increase human well-being.

 Like environmental science itself, ORD’s strategic research planning is constantly changing to build on its foundation of past success while adapting to meet new and more complex challenges.
 That effort is outlined below.

 Research Planning: Supporting Agency Goals and the Administrator’s Priorities

-As per the EPA Strategic Plan, ORD’s research planning aligns six National Research Programs to collectively target the science and engineering needed to “Deliver real results to provide Americans with clean air, land, and water, and ensure chemical safety,” support “cooperative federalism” through true partnerships between Agency researchers and State environmental and public health agencies, and “Refocus the EPA’s robust research and scientific analysis to inform policy making.”
+As per the EPA Strategic Plan, ORD’s research planning aligns six National Research Programs to collectively target the science and engineering needed to “deliver a cleaner, safer, and healthier environment for all Americans and future generations,” support “more effective partnerships” between Agency researchers and state environmental and public health agencies, and “refocus the EPA’s robust research and scientific analysis to inform policy making.”